 A clear path to better sport, greater health, and higher achievement

 Children, youth, and adults need to do the right things at the right time to develop in their sport or activity – whether they want to be hockey players, dancers, figure skaters, or gymnasts.
-Long-Term Development (LTD) describes the things athletes need to be doing at specific ages and stages.
+Long-Term Development (LTD) describes what athletes need to be doing at specific ages and stages.

 Science, research, and decades of experience all point to the same thing: kids and adults will get active, stay active, and even reach the greatest heights of sport achievement if they do the right things at the right times.
 This is the logic behind the Long-Term Development Framework (LTD).

-Awareness and First Involvement stages engage individual in sport and physical activity, they must be aware of what opportunities exist, and when they try an activity for the first time, it is critical that the experience is positive.
+The Awareness and First Involvement pre-stages engage individuals in sport and physical activity, they must be aware of what opportunities exist and when they try an activity for the first time it is critical that the experience is positive.

-Active for Life stage is about staying Active for Life through lifelong participation in competitive or recreational sport or physical activity.
+Active for Life stage is about staying physically active through lifelong participation in competitive or recreational sport or physical activity.